betterscientificsoftware/bssw.io/Articles/Blog/2024-08-TechnicalPropertiesOfSustainableSoftware.md

 These tests are needed to safely change or port the software and to understand the intended behavior of the software to support future usage or changes.

 **Clean, logical, and understandable code interfaces and implementation**:
-Properties of clean code include self-documenting code, other minimal necessary internal and external documentation, elimination of duplication, other well-known design and implementation principles. [???]
+Properties of clean code include self-documenting code, other minimal necessary internal and external documentation, elimination of duplication, other well-known design and implementation principles.<sup>[6],[7]</sup>

 **Fast building code and fast running test suite**:
 An important aspect of sustainable software that is often overlooked is the computational overhead needed to build the software and tests and then run the test suite.